🐾 Dog-Friendly Easington Beach at a Glance

 About

-Easington Beach, located just south of Withernsea on the East Yorkshire coast, is a hidden gem for dog lovers.
-With its pebbly shores, quiet atmosphere, and stunning coastal views, it’s perfect for a peaceful day out with your furry friend.
-Here’s everything you need to know about this dog-friendly destination.
+Easington Beach, located just south of Withernsea on the East Yorkshire coast, is a hidden, unspoilt gem for dog lovers.
+With its pebbly shores, quiet atmosphere, and stunning coastal views, it’s perfect for a peaceful day out with your dog.

 Dog Access and Rules

-At Easington Beach, dogs are welcome all year round, making it a fantastic destination for those who love to take their pets on seaside adventures.
-Unlike some more crowded beaches, there are no seasonal restrictions, so you and your dog can enjoy the beach whenever the mood strikes.
+At Easington Beach, dogs are welcome all year round, making it a fantastic destination for those who love to take their pets for a beach walk.
+Unlike some more crowded beaches, there are no seasonal restrictions, so you and your dog can enjoy the beach whenever the mood strikes, although you have no facilities.

 Easington Beach is situated in the small village of Easington, just a short drive from the seaside town of Withernsea.
 This part of the East Yorkshire coast is known for its natural beauty, with vast stretches of coastline, dramatic cliffs, and wide-open spaces.

-The beach mixes pebbles and sand, perfect for a relaxing walk with your dog.
+The beach is a mix of pebbles and sand, perfect for a relaxing walk with your dog.
 The pebbly shoreline provides plenty of new textures for your dog to explore, and the long stretch of the coast means you can enjoy a peaceful stroll without the crowds.
 The quiet beach is ideal for off-lead play.

 Walking southwards towards Spurn Point, you will see a few lakes in the dunes behind the beach.
 Southwards is the best direction to walk, as northwards, you will see gas terminals behind the beach.